MiottoNicola/JellyfinDocumentation/README.md

     git clone https://github.com/MiottoNicola/JellyfinDocumentation.git
     ```

-2. Copy the `404.html` file to the root directory of your website.
+2. Copy the `index.html` file to the root directory of your website.

-3. Configure your web server to use `404.html` as the 404 error page.
-For example, for an Apache server, add the following line to the `.htaccess` file:
-    ```
-    ErrorDocument 404 /404.html
-    ```

 ### Note
 If the Jellyfin APIs are updated in the future, it is possible to replace the JSON format file with the new file by downloading it from the [official Jellyfin page](https://jellyfin.org).